prakash-murugesan/Finding-Lane-Lines/writeup_template.md

 To draw a line we need the x and y values for the top and bottom.
 The y values are derived using the boundaries of our region of interest.
 The bottom is taken simply from the bottom edge of the picture/boundary.
 The top is a little more complicated, I had to use the meshgrid function to identify all the white lines in the canny image and minimize the y value to get the top edge.

-Now, with the y values, the averaged slope of all edges m, and avergaed intercept of all edges b, we can use the y = mx + b equation to derive x values for the lines.
+Now, with the y values, the averaged slope of all edges m, and averaged intercept of all edges b, we can use the y = mx + b equation to derive x values for the lines.
 We return these x and y values for the left and right lines into the draw_lines() function within the hough transform function to draw our single solid lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+If you'd like to include image

-![alt text][image1]
+![pipeline flowchart][image1]

 ### Potential Shortcomings